copsTvFan/cops-episode-guide/guide.md

 **Fort Worth, TX 26**

 - (6:17 PM Assistance Call) South Sector -- Officer Jorjana Wanzor wanted to become a cop because her mother was one.
 She went to court reporter school but decided she'd rather be in the field.
-An officer in a foot pursuit calls for help.
-A suspect bails out of car; runaway teen; driver stopped multiple times.
+- An officer in a foot pursuit calls for help
+- A suspect bails out of car
+- runaway teen
+- driver stopped multiple times.

 ## CP-1223